Catholic Church in Scotland: Sectarian tensions

+The era's level of sectarian violence was not to be seen again until the Glasgow pub bombings, a spillover from the Troubles in Northern Ireland, were carried out by the Ulster Volunteer Force against pubs frequented by Catholics on 17 February 1979.
+The Glasgow-based UVF active service unit responsible for the bombings were arrested, convicted and incarcerated.
+Experts now believe that only the Provisional Irish Republican Army leadership's veto on bombing operations in Scotland, which were considered counterproductive to many other useful covert operations there, prevented the Troubles from continuing to spill over and further escalating.

 Social change and communal divisions

 In 1986, the General Assembly of the Church of Scotland expressly repudiated the sections of the Westminster Confession directly attacking the Catholic Church.
 In 1990, both the Church of Scotland and the Catholic Church were founding members of the ecumenical bodies Churches Together in Britain and Ireland and Action of Churches Together in Scotland; relations between denominational leaders are now very cordial.
 Unlike the relationship between the hierarchies of the different churches, however, some communal tensions remain.

 The association between football and displays of sectarian behaviour by some fans has been a source of embarrassment and concern to the management of certain clubs.
 The bitter rivalry between Celtic and Rangers in Glasgow, known as the Old Firm, is known worldwide for its sectarian dimension.
 Celtic was founded by Irish Catholic immigrants and Rangers has traditionally been supported by Unionists and Protestants.
 Sectarian tensions can still be very real, though perhaps diminished compared with past decades.
 Perhaps the greatest psychological breakthrough was when Rangers signed Mo Johnston (a Catholic) in 1989.
 Celtic, on the other hand, have never had a policy of not signing players due to their religion, and some of the club's greatest figures have been Protestants.

 From the 1980s the UK government passed several acts that had provisions concerning sectarian violence.
 These included the Public Order Act 1986, which introduced offences relating to the incitement of racial hatred, and the Crime and Disorder Act 1998, which introduced offences of pursuing a racially aggravated course of conduct that amounts to harassment of a person.
 The 1998 Act also required courts to take into account where offences are racially motivated, when determining sentence.
 In the twenty-first century the Scottish Parliament legislated against sectarianism.
 This included provision for religiously aggravated offences in the Criminal Justice (Scotland) Act 2003.
 The Criminal Justice and Licensing (Scotland) Act 2010 strengthened statutory aggravations for both racially and religiously motivated hate crimes.
 The Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012, criminalised behaviour which is threatening, hateful, or otherwise offensive at a regulated football match including offensive singing or chanting.
 It also criminalised the communication of threats of serious violence and threats intended to incite religious hatred.